ModelEarth/community/conferences/2020_04_SRSA_Savannah/MaterialsTrackingIOAbstract.md

 along with local data in the background to support the evaluation.

 One strong interest in a Georgia community is related to innovative recovery or alternative use of available materials.
-This interest aligns well that of the EPA's Sustainable Materials Management program, which currently uses USEEIO alongside other data sources related to waste material generation and management.
 This project team will be working with stakeholders in a public-private partnership of 6 Southeast Georgia counties to collect material generation data and new technological improvements involving increased material efficiency to evaluate the consequences using the GA version of USEEIO.

-The proposed method for consideration involves the linkages of these material data with the regionalized IO model, which requires knowledge of:
+The proposed method for consideration involves creating linkages between these material data and the regionalized IO model, which requires knowledge of:
-1. what industries or final uses are generating the materials,
+1. industries or final uses are generating the materials,
-2. how are the materials currently used, disposed or handled,
+2. how the materials currently used, disposed or handled,
-3. what are possible uses of the material to substitute for current industry material requirements,
+3. possible uses of the material to substitute for current industry material or energy requirements,
-4. what are other technological and environmental changes related to material use and substitution
+4. other technological and environmental changes related to material use and substitution,
-5. what are the market consequences of scaling up material cycling changes
+5. the market consequences of scaling up material cycling changes

 The method also requires a sufficient characterization of the material streams in quality and quality, for which national standards are still lacking.